Depending upon their role, users have varying degrees of access to the site.

 |3||Guest||Passive role with full view access to the site.
 Not meant for production sites, but for demonstration sites that can be used for training|

 Managers have the potential to run the site or ruin it, so they are meant to be someone who understands what the site is for and can provide responsible stewardship.
-That means that one's teenage niece or nephew that can do a bit of web programming, but whom you wouldn't trust with your bank account, is unlikely to be a good manager.
+That means that a relative, friend or acquaintance that can do a bit of writing or web programming, but whom you wouldn't trust with your bank account, is unlikely to be a good manager.

-If a guest account is created with an ID of gu, its password can be made available in an article using the Guest password option of the site value element.
-This allows for a site to be publicly accessed for demonstration purposes.
+If a guest account is created with an ID of gu, its password can be made available in an article using the Guest password option of the value element.
+This allows for a site to be publicly accessed for demonstration purposes by multiple people using the same login.
+Guests can only be created if the site is in Guest mode as enabled in the Access section of the Settings page.
+Changing a site out of guest mode will delete all guest accounts.

 All users have the same basic details.